Concierge Women’s Health & BHRT

 -

 Melissa Abendroth, RN has many years of experience in women’s health and has a passion for this work.
 She has countless hours of education in women’s health and hormonal therapy.
-She is currently enrolled in a nurse practitioner program at Allen College and will graduate in 2026.
-While she is the face of our Women’s Health and BHRT program, all lab results, consultation reports, and treatment plans are developed and overseen by Dr. Abendroth.
-When she graduates, her role will become more primary, with Dr. Abendroth serving in a consultative capacity as medical director for this program.
+She is currently enrolled in a nurse practitioner program at Allen College and will graduate in December 2026.
+While she is the face of our Women’s Health and BHRT program, all labs and treatment plans are developed and overseen by Dr. Abendroth, who also meets with our BHRT patients and prescribes all medications.
+When Melissa graduates, her role will become more primary, with Dr. Abendroth serving in a consultative capacity as medical director for this program.